 Sec.
-1 General Provisions.
+1. General Provisions.

-- 1.1 These policies and regulations apply to all component institutions of the System and shall be implemented appropriately in the institutional supplement for each institution. - 1.2 When the title, "Dean of Students," appears in this chapter, reference is made to the administrator bearing that title, or the officer or officers directly responsible for student affairs at each component institution. - 1.3 All authority held and exercised by a Dean of Students is delegated to him by the institutional head just as all authority held and exercised by an institutional head is delegated to him by the President of the System.
-Therefore, any action taken is subject to review by the institutional head and the President of the System, and both the President of the System and the institutional head may approve, amend, or disapprove such action, just as the President of the System may approve, amend, or disapprove any action taken by the administrative head of any component institution. - 1.4 Any individual student, group of students, or student organization may petition the Board on any matter relating to these policies and regulations through the Dean of Students, the institutional head, and the President of the System. - 1.5 These policies and regulations shall become effective on November 11, 1977 and shall, at that time, supersede all other policies and regulations that may be in conflict herewith. - 1.6 Definition of Student. -- A student is one who is currently enrolled at any of the component institutions of the System.
-These policies and regulations will also apply to any prospective or a former student who has been accepted for admission or readmission to any component institution while he is on the campus of any component institution.
+- 1.1 These policies and regulations apply to all component institutions of the System and shall be implemented appropriately in the Handbook of Operating Procedures for each institution. - 1.2 When the title, "Dean of Students," appears in this chapter, reference is made to the administrator bearing that title, or the officer or officers directly responsible for student affairs at each component institution. - 1.3 All authority held and exercised by a Dean of Students is delegated to him by the institutional head just as all authority held and exercised by an institutional head is delegated to him by the Chancellor.
+Therefore, any action taken is subject to review by the institutional head and the Chancellor, and both the Chancellor and the institutional head may approve, amend, or disapprove such action, just as the Chancellor may approve, amend, or disapprove any action taken by the administrative head of any component institution. - 1.4 Any individual student, group of students, or student organization may petition the Board on any matter relating to these policies and regulations through the Dean of Students, the institutional head, and the Chancellor. - 1.5 These policies and regulations shall become effective on December 1, 1978 and shall, at that time, supersede all other policies and regulations that may be in conflict herewith. - 1.6 Definition of Student. -- A student is one who is currently enrolled at any of the component institutions of the System.

-1.7 Definition of Campus. -- The campus of a component institution is defined as all real property over which that institution has possession and control.
+These policies and regulations will also apply to any prospective or former student who has been accepted for admission or readmission to any component institution while he is on the campus of any component institution. - 1.7 Definition of Campus. -- The campus of a component institution is defined as all real property over which that institution has possession and control.

 Sec.
-2 The Dean of Students and His Staff.
+2. The Dean of Students and His Staff.

 - 2.1 The Dean of Students shall be the administrative officer primarily responsible for the development and administration of policies relating to students and for the development and implementation of services to students in the areas assigned to him.
-He shall have responsibility for the initial preparation of institutional regulations which will implement the policies and regulations set forth in this chapter. - 2.2 The Dean of Students shall have primary responsibility for (1) the supervision and development of student out-of-class programs and the activities and of all student organizations; (2) the development of policies affecting student life; (3) the promulgation and enforcement of institutional rules that govern student conduct; and (4) the administration of student discipline on the campus. - 2.3 The administrative staff of the Dean of Students shall consist of the heads of services for which he has administrative responsibility. - 2.4 The Dean of Students shall work with academic deans and department chairmen in structuring and implementing a program of faculty advising for both old and new students. - 2.5 The Dean of Students shall be responsible for the preparation of the budgetary recommendations for the student services and activities under his jurisdiction.
+He shall have responsibility for the initial preparation of institutional regulations which will implement the policies and regulations set forth in this chapter. - 2.2 The Dean of Students shall have primary responsibility for (1) the supervision and development of student out-of-class programs and activities and of all student organizations; (2) the development of policies affecting student life; (3) the promulgation and enforcement of institutional rules that govern student conduct; and (4) the administration of student discipline on the campus. - 2.3 The administrative staff of the Dean of Students shall consist of the heads of services for which he has administrative responsibility. - 2.4 The Dean of Students shall work with academic deans and department chairmen in structuring and implementing a program of faculty advising for both old and new students. - 2.5 The Dean of Students shall be responsible for the preparation of the budgetary recommendations for the student services and activities under his jurisdiction.

 Sec.
-3 Student Conduct and Discipline.
+3. Student Conduct and Discipline.